HomeMy WebLinkAbout2023-06-14 CPSC Final Minutes

 The Committee discussed the concept of buying land to preserve it; Southampton has a small tax for a

-land acquisitfon fund.
+land acquisition fund.
 Marino noted that NYS allows this but the process needs to be looked into.

-Klein mentfoned various consideratfons in future planning such as cluster homes developments and
+Klein mentioned various considerations in future planning such as cluster homes developments and

 figuring out where to focus business developments.
 Route 96 is the main way to Ithaca and there are